Swimming with Turtles: Your Palawan Snorkeling Adventure

 • Local Operators:

 • Engage with local snorkeling tour operators in El Nido or other coastal areas.
-They are knowledgeable about the best spots for encountering sea turtles.
+They are knowledgeable about the best spots for encountering turtles.

 • Experienced Guides:

-• Guides often accompany snorkeling tours to provide safety instructions, share information about marine life, and help participants locate sea turtles.
+• Guides often accompany snorkeling tours to provide safety instructions, share information about marine life, and help participants locate turtles.

 4. Snorkeling Gear: